 Launched: October 2020

-The iPhone 12 range arrived late - landing in October 2020, rather than September when it was expected, but it's here now, and this time around there are four phones.
+The iPhone 12 range arrived late - landing in October 2020, rather than September when it was expected, but it got there eventually, and this time around there were four phones.

 There's the 5.4-inch iPhone 12 mini, the 6.1-inch iPhone 12 and iPhone 12 Pro, and the 6.7-inch iPhone 12 Pro Max.
-All four models have an OLED screen, a new A14 Bionic chipset and - for the first time on an iPhone - 5G.
+All four models have an OLED screen, an A14 Bionic chipset and - for the first time on an iPhone - 5G.

 They're also all tougher than their predecessors, with 'Ceramic Shield' protection on the front, and the ability to survive being submerged up to 6 meters deep in water.

 The two standard models have two rear cameras and the Pro handsets up that to three - and even find space for a LiDAR scanner to improve augmented reality and low light shots.

 With the iPhone SE (2020) also landing earlier in the year, this is by far the bulkiest Apple's iPhone line-up has ever been.